 The OOI includes observatory systems to study coastal ocean regions; a global ocean network; a cabled regional observatory extending off the Pacific Northwest coast; a cyber-infrastructure component to collect and disseminate data; and an education and public engagement component.

 » More about OOI

-CGSNOOI's Coastal and Global Scale Nodes (CGSN) comprise global buoys to address planetary-scale problems in critical high latitude locations in the Northern and Southern hemispheres, and, on the coastal scale, permanent and transportable arrays of buoys and autonomous vehicles deployed off the Pacific Northwest and Mid-Atlantic Bight to study coastal processes and to monitor changes in coastal systems.
+CGSNOOI's Coastal and Global Scale Nodes (CGSN) comprise global buoys to address planetary-scale problems at four critical high latitude locations in the Northern and Southern hemispheres, and, on the coastal scale, a permanent and transportable array of buoys and autonomous vehicles deployed off the Mid-Atlantic Bight, designed to study coastal processes and to monitor changes in coastal systems.

 » More about WHOI's Role in OOI